 How many people out there both bet on sports and play lotteries?
 I’m guessing there are quite a few with the increase in combination sites offering both.
 Totoeurope.com is such a site.
-It offers both betting on the results of football matches and lotteries out of Spain, Germany and Italy.
-They’ve been around since 2000 so are not a new kid on the block at the same time, it looks like their kick off into lotteries is fairly new.
+It provides betting on the results of football matches and lotteries out of Spain, Germany, and Italy.
+They’ve been around since 2000 so are not a new kid on the block at the same time, it looks like their kick-off into lotteries is relatively new.
 Struggling through the errors in their terms and conditions underlines this.
-Let’s go look.
+Let’s look.

 Games at Totoeurope.com

 Totoeurope is an online lottery service provider for EuroMillions, Bonolotto, Primitiva, El Gordo, and SuperEnalotto.
 They also offer betting forms for football games for Quiniela, ElQuinigo, Toto, and TotoCalcio.
 With their lotteries, there doesn’t seem to be a minimum number of ticket lines a player has to purchase.
 Click on help, and reasonably clear step-by-step instructions pop up.
 This part is clear.